liyingzhuoSqu/studioB/README.md

-# studioB
+#  Week 3
-The repository used to upload the code that I've learned in first half year of 2020.
+I tried to use git command to upload files into this branch~